hydrusnetwork/hydrus/docs/developer_api.md

 Note that because of JSON constraints, these are the string versions of the integers since they are Object keys.

-All the hashes given here are in 'all my files', i.e. not in the trash.
+All the hashes given here are in 'combined local file domains', i.e. not in the trash.
 A file may have duplicates that have long been deleted, but, like the null king above, they will not show here.

 ### **GET `/manage_file_relationships/get_potentials_count`** { id="manage_file_relationships_get_potentials_count" }